Coffee Break

 Music:

 Extradionary pianist tonight-the mood of the Malibu Restaurant was that of a Parisian cafe.
 The little know jazz artist Andrew Michaels consumed those gathered with lucid improvisations.
 The pianist was reminincent of the great Bill Evans.
-Every idea was expressed with absolute emmotional connection and the control of a Vientiane virtuoso.
+Every idea was expressed with emmotional connection and the control of a virtuoso.
 We hope to see much more of you in L.A.
 Andrew!

 Written By: Brett Wiley